jeremyoverman/jekyll-now/_posts/2017-10-26-CI-With-Node-Semaphore-and-Semantic-Release.md

 ### Generate a GitHub API token

-First things first, we'll need to go to our [GitHub account settings](https://github.com/settings/tokens) and create a unique token for semantic-version to update with.
+First things first, we'll need to go to our [GitHub account settings](https://github.com/settings/tokens) and create a unique token for semantic-release to update with.

 Once there, select "Generate New Token."
 This will give you a page requesting a description and the scope of the permissions the token will allow.